Peter Oldfield: Capture and subsequent escape

-Following his capture, he was personally interrogated by Field Marshall Erwin Rommel, however he refused to divulge information about SAS operations and was threatened with execution for being a spy.
+Following his capture, he was personally interrogated by Field Marshal Erwin Rommel, however he refused to divulge information about SAS operations and was threatened with execution for being a spy.
 His life was saved by a sympathetic German surgeon, who had been captured by the SAS, treated well and allowed to return to his own lines.
 Oldfield was smuggled in a lorry to Tripoli, where he was treated at an Italian field hospital.
 Following a visit from the Italian Red Cross, he was transferred to POW hospitals in Italy.
 In August 1943, he was the senior British officer in a POW hospital in Milan when he it was bombed and seriously damaged, with a partially recovered Oldfield leading the efforts that resulted in fifteen men being pulled out alive.
 In September 1943, Italy formally surrendered and Oldfield escaped from captivity by walking out of a POW hospital in Bergamo.
 Still in pain from his wounds, he evaded German patrols and made for Switzerland, escaping across Lake Como in a fishing boat.
 After three weeks on the run, he crossed into Switzerland on October 1.
 He was repatriated to England in 1944, and resigned his commission on account of disability in June 1945, at which point he was granted the honorary rank of major.
 He was made an OBE in October 1945.